yegor256/blog/_drafts/spec.md

 Yes, this text literally, in a requirements document.
 First, the author expresses his personal opinion about the subject.
-Then, the author asks the reader, what possible options are out there.
-Then, the author suggests us to consider something, and, after that, the author invites us for a talk.
+Then, the author asks me, what possible options are out there.
+Then, the author suggests me to consider something, and, after that, the author invites me for a talk.

 Impressive, right?
 Obviously, the author has a very creative personality.
 But we should keep this person as far away from project documentation as possible.